-2. Do not, at any time during the trial, request, accept, agree to accept, or discuss with any person, any type of payment or benefit in return for supplying any information about the trial.

-3. You must promptly tell me about any incident you know of involving an attempt by any person to improperly influence you or any member of the jury.

-4. Do not visit or view the premises or place where the charged crime was allegedly committed, or any other premises or place involved in the case.
-And you must not use Internet maps or Google Earth or any other program or device to search for a view of any location discussed in the testimony.

-5. Do not read, watch, or listen to any accounts or discussions related to the case which may be reported by newspapers, television, radio, the Internet, or any other news media.

-6. Do not attempt to research any fact, issue, or law related to this case, whether by discussions with others, by library or Internet research, or by any other means or source.
+- 2. Do not, at any time during the trial, request, accept, agree to accept, or discuss with any person, any type of payment or benefit in return for supplying any information about the trial. - 3.
+You must promptly tell me about any incident you know of involving an attempt by any person to improperly influence you or any member of the jury. - 4.
+Do not visit or view the premises or place where the charged crime was allegedly committed, or any other premises or place involved in the case.
+And you must not use Internet maps or Google Earth or any other program or device to search for a view of any location discussed in the testimony. - 5.
+Do not read, watch, or listen to any accounts or discussions related to the case which may be reported by newspapers, television, radio, the Internet, or any other news media. - 6.
+Do not attempt to research any fact, issue, or law related to this case, whether by discussions with others, by library or Internet research, or by any other means or source.

-In this age of instant electronic communication and research, I want to emphasize that in addition to not talking face to face with anyone about the case, you must not communicate with anyone about the case by any other means, including by telephone, text messages, email, Internet chat, chat rooms, blogs, or socialnetworking websites such as Facebook, My Space, or Twitter.
+In this age of instant electronic communication and research, I want to emphasize that in addition to not talking face to face with anyone about the case, you must not communicate with anyone about the case by any other means, including by telephone, text messages, email, Internet chat, chat rooms, blogs, or social-networking websites and apps such as Facebook, Instagram, Snapchat, YouTube, or Twitter.
+You may not use any similar technology of social media, even if I have not specifically mentioned it here.